PaCa-ViT: Learning Patch-to-Cluster Attention in Vision Transformers: Experiment

 \subsection{Image Classification}

-\textbf{ImageNet-1000 } The ImageNet-1000 classification dataset~\cite{deng2009imagenet} consists of about $1.28$ million images for training, and $50,000$ for validation, from $1,000$ classes.
-All models are trained on the training set for fair comparison and report the Top-1 accuracy on the validation set using a single center crop.
+The IN1K classification dataset~\cite{deng2009imagenet} consists of about $1.28$ million images for training, and $50,000$ for validation, from $1,000$ classes.
+All models are trained on the training set for fair comparisons and report the Top-1 accuracy on the validation set.
 We follow the training recipe used by the PVTv2 which in turn is adopted from the DeiT~\cite{touvron2021training}.

-\textbf{Accuracy.} Table~\ref{tab:in1k} shows the comparison.
-The proposed PaCa-ViT obtains better performance than the baseline PVTv2.
-In terms of accuracy, it gains more for smaller model configurations.
-For bigger model (e.g., B2), the gain is less significant.
-One hypothesis is that the proposed PaCa-ViT may need different model configurations.
-For example, as shown in Table~\ref{tab:model_config}, both B0 and B1 use the same number of layers (2) per stage, while B2 uses a different configuration, (3,4,6,3).
-Due to the computing resource limit, we do not explore the tuning of those, but simply follow all hyper-parameters used in the baseline PVTv2.

-\textbf{Efficiency.} In terms of efficiency based on the throughout (images/sec) shown in Table~\ref{tab:in1k}, as aforementioned, the proposed PaCa-ViT is inferior to the baseline PVTv2 due to the extra clustering component.
-However, our PaCa-ViT will be more efficient when image sizes are increased in testing.
-For example, if we use the resolution of $384\times 384$ in the ImageNet validation, the throughout of our PaCa-ViT-B2 is {\tt 428.4} images/sec, slightly faster than that of PVTv2-B2, {\tt 422.1} images/sec.
-The gain of efficiency will be more significant in downstream tasks with even larger input images (e.g., as can be observed in COCO, Table~\ref{tab:coco}).

-\textbf{Interpretability.} Fig.~\ref{fig:cluster_viz} and Fig.~\ref{fig:vis_comparisons} shows some examples of visualizing the learned clusters in IN1K.
-The clusters are semantically meaningful (with some corresponding object parts) and show comparable or qualitatively better results to the state-of-the-art Improved LRP~\cite{chefer2021transformer}.

-\textbf{CIFAR-100} The dataset consists of $32\times32$ color images drawn from 100 classes~\cite{krizhevsky2009learning}.
-The training and test sets contains $50,000$ and $10,000$ images respectively.
-It has been shown that prior arts of Transformer based methods often do not perform well for small datasets such as CIFAR-100.
-We follow the training recipe used in the Nested Transformer~\cite{zhang2021aggregating}.